Hurricane protection not only keeps you, your family and your assets safe but they are a great investment for your home or business!

 Please watch videos our videos!

-Dedicated to delivering quality home improvement at an affordable price, Storm Protec Widows, Doors and Shutters are ready to serve you!
+Dedicated to delivering quality home improvement at an affordable price, Storm Protec Windows, Doors and Shutters are ready to serve you!
 Specializing in installation and restoration our local, family owned business has the experience to improve and prepare your home for hurricane season and overall safety.
 From new windows to new doors, patio enclosures, sunrooms or shutters installation, there’s not much we can’t do.
 By selecting Storm Protec, you will not only hire an expert local contractor, you will also receive high quality labor and products that meets Floridas toughest building codes.

 We stay connected with our community by having an active participation with a number of County Realtors Association.
 Storm Protec are installed on both residential and commercial applications.
 Insurance companies are now required to give discounts on both new residential and new commercial structures that have hurricane shutters installed.
 New construction consultations are also available.